MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 ---
 # Learning Bash with Azure CLI

-In this tutorial, you will learn to create and query Azure resources using Bash and the Azure CLI.
+In this tutorial, you will learn to create, query, and delete Azure resources using Bash and the Azure CLI.
 You will learn how to do the following:

 > [!div class="checklist"]
 >
-> - Querying results as JSON dictionaries or arrays
+> - Query results as JSON dictionaries or arrays
-> - Formatting output as JSON, table, or TSV
+> - Format output as JSON, table, or TSV
-> - Querying, filtering, and formatting single and multiple values
+> - Query, filter, and format single and multiple values
+> - Use if/exists/then and case syntax
+> - Use for loops
-> - Use If/Then, Case, Do Until, Do While, Grep, and For Each
+> - Use grep, sed, paste, and bc commands
-> - Work with variables
+> - Populate and use shell and environment variables

 If you don't have an Azure subscription, create an [Azure free account](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio) before you begin.